silkmoon18/csci-420/assignment-1/hw1-starterCode/readme.md

 Description: Create a heightfield based on given input image.

-Platform: Windows 11
+Platform: Windows 11, Visual Studio 2022.
-c++ version: ISO C++17 Standard
+c++ version: ISO C++17 Standard.

 To run the program, specify the path of image directory.
 For instance: hw1.exe C:\heightmap.
-If run without specifying, the program will ask for one in terminal.
+If no path is specified, the program will keep asking for a valid one.